mariomui/async_practice/readme.md

     * Working with state
       * when working with continuously streaming data, you will eventually reach a point where someone is hitting your machine with a lot of requests.
 You can queue it up but it might interfere with your state in weird ways when you have an advanced ping pong match with 8 people.
       * cancellable events?
-        * ever tried making a cancellable REST api rquest ?
+        * ever tried making a cancellable REST api request ?
-        * or a cancellabe state action creator?
+        * or a cancellable state action creator?
           * middleware with thunks
             * way complicated